rsundar92/MockIde/README.md

 Branch Management:
 Seamlessly view and switch between different Git branches within the project.
 This allows users to track work across multiple branches and switch between them as needed.

+## Features

+- **File Explorer**: Navigate through the project's directory structure.
+- **Basic Editor**: View and edit files easily.
+- **Branch Management**: View and switch between Git branches.
+- **Syntax Highlighting**: Supports basic syntax highlighting for various programming languages.
+- **Dark/Light Mode**: Option to switch between themes for better visibility.

+## Usage Instructions

+1. After running the development server, open your browser and go to `http://localhost:3000`.
+2. Use the **File Explorer** on the left to navigate through your project files.
+3. Click on any file to open it in the editor.
+Make your changes and save them.
+4. Use the **Branch Management** feature to view and switch between branches as needed.

 ## Learn More